 I prefer to have my ticket and boarding pass printed.
 I’m not comfortable with handing my phone to the officers at the airport.
 It’s just easier to hand then the sheet of paper.

 (P:S Depending on the length of your visa, you are required to have a return ticket.
 I didn’t know this and it almost cost me dearly.
 I had to buy a return ticket right there on my phone and present the confirmatory email.
 If your travel visa is less than 6 months, you must have a return ticket before you leave.)
-Oh, and if you are first traveler, please keep your passport in your hand luggage and not your Check-in luggage.
+Oh, and if you are a first traveller, please keep your passport in your hand luggage and not your Check-in luggage.

 Certificates and Transcripts

 Other things I will not be checking in are my Certificates and Transcripts which I need to present for verification at school.
-It’s safest to keep these vital papers in my backpack, on my person at all times because anything can happen to checked in luggage.
+It’s safest to keep these vital papers in my backpack, on my person at all times because anything can happen to check-in luggage.
 I have lost my luggage once, with Ethiopia Airlines sending it to Ghana.
 I will hate a repeat incidence where all my life’s work and achievement end up in another country or lost forever.

-These make up about 80% of my luggage really.
+These make-up about 80% of my luggage really.
 Autumn is around the corner and the weather will start to get wet and chilly.
 So I’m packing a lot of warm-wear: Cardigans, denim jackets, coats and scarfs.
 I’m also packing some socks, and gloves to keep my extremities warm.
 I’m also packing my jeans, all of them.
 Jeans are the unofficial uniform for students.
 Blue, black or grey, they are comfortable, trendy and low maintenance.
 I will be living in them for the next one year.

 I’m not packing a lot of food because there are a lot of familiar foods and many grocery stores in the United Kingdom where you can find almost anything you want.
 There are also a number of Nigerian food stores in London.
 Regardless I’m packing Golden Morn, it is a necessity.
 I love Burger peanuts and some Zobo.
 I might buy Kilishi too but I’m afraid it won’t fit in the 23kg limit.
-Back pack perhaps?
+Backpack perhaps?

 I always travel in my Nike running shoes with an additional pair of Ballet flats in my suitcase.
 I can’t express how important it is to be comfortable during international travel.
 You can’t drag heavy suitcases to and from the airport, train or bus station; all while on heels?
 Travelling with any more shoes proved challenging for me.
 They seem to take up too much space.